ibm-cloud-docs/account/catalog-add-private.md

 1. From the Validate product tab, select your cluster.
 1. If the deployment target is a Kubernetes cluster, select a namespace or create a new one.
 If the deployment target is a Red Hat OpenShift cluster, select a project or create a new one.
 1. Click **Next**.
 1. Configure your {{site.data.keyword.bplong_notm}} workspace.
 1. Click **Next**.
-1. If applicable, review the license agreements, and select **I have read and agree to the following license agreements:**.
-1. Click **Validate**.

-### Cloud Pak
-{: #catalog-validate-pak}

-1. From the Validate product tab, select your Red Hat OpenShift cluster.
-1. Select a project or create a new one.
-A project is similar to a Kubernetes cluster namespace, and the list is populated from your Red Hat OpenShift environment.
-1. Click **Next**.
-1. Run the preinstallation script.
-1. Click **Next**.
-1. Configure your {{site.data.keyword.bplong_notm}} workspace.
-1. Click **Next**.